 Death by Echoes

-It’s a phrase I hear all the time now in the group sessions I take part in for those of us battling cancer, surviving it: How do we know?
-Is the attachment to life so strong that we refuse to let go when we may have already lost the battle, that death may have already freed us from the physical pain?
+I hear it all the time now in the group sessions I take part in for those of us battling cancer, surviving it: How do we know?
+Is the attachment to life so strong that we refuse to let go when we may have already lost the battle, when death may have already freed us from the physical pain?

-That phrase now goes along with the phrase said to me by my oncologists, twice: The life I’d known is now over.
+That phrase now goes along with what my oncologists said to me, twice: The life I’d known is now over.
 This is the new normal.

 Look—